List of Downton Abbey characters: Anna Bates

 During the 2014 Christmas special, Anna awaits trial in prison as Mary and Bates visit her.
 More is revealed about Anna's past.
 During a conversation with Bates, Anna tells him that something in her history could stack against her in a court case.
-She reveals that her father died when she was about six years old and that her mother remarried, of which Bates already knew, however Anna had not told him the whole story.
+She reveals that her father died when she was about six years old and that her mother remarried, of which Bates already knew; however, Anna had not told him the whole story.
 It is implied that her stepfather was a drunkard and abusive, touching her in inappropriate ways whilst she was young.
 When she feared what he might do next and knew what was about to happen, Anna hid in the dark, waiting for him with a knife.
 She struck him; however, she did not kill him, merely wounded him.
 Anna's mother managed to convince police that it was an accident and he had slipped, but Anna is now terrified that either the police have found a file on the incident or her stepfather had heard of her arrest and tipped them off and it would be used to disprove the Crawleys' character reference of her and portray her as violent.
-Matters are not made better when the Crawleys' lawyer, Murray, confirms that things do not look good for Anna and Bates is forced into action when a trial date for Anna is set.
+Matters are not made better when the Crawleys' lawyer, Mr Murray, confirms that things do not look good for Anna and Bates is forced into action when a trial date for Anna is set.
 Bates then leaves Downton, writing in a letter to Carson that he is going to confess to murdering Green in order for Anna to be freed.
 He writes to Robert also with an address attached so he can be contacted.
-However both Molesley and Baxter investigate Bates's confession and find the pub he claims he was at in York the day Green died, and a witness confirms Bates was indeed in York.
+However, both Molesley and Baxter investigate Bates's confession and find the pub he claims he was at in York the day Green died, and a witness confirms Bates was indeed in York.
 They then take this to Robert who ensures that the witness makes a statement, then tries to contact Bates.
 Anna is freed but on bail whilst her husband is classified as being on the run.
 She returns to work as Mary's lady's maid but is alone until Christmas.
 During the Crawleys' Christmas celebrations, Anna is seen alone and concerned about her husband.
-However at the very end, Mrs Patmore notices a familiar face has snuck into the room.
+However, at the very end, Mrs Patmore notices a familiar face has snuck into the room.
 Bates sneaks up behind Anna, surprising her, then pulls her aside.
 A shocked Anna begins to ask how the case is sorted out but Bates silences her, saying they will speak of it later.
 The episode ends with Anna and Bates sharing a Happy Christmas alone.